provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetOrderRequest"></a>

 ### QueryGetOrderRequest
-QueryGetOrderRequest is a request message for the QueryGetOrder endpoint.
+QueryGetOrderRequest is a request message for the GetOrder query.

 | Field | Type | Label | Description |